LibrePhotos/librephotos/apps/frontend/README.md

 ## What is it?

-- Self hosted wannabe Google Photos clone.
+- Self hosted wannabe Google Photos clone, with a slight focus on cool graphs
 - Django backend & React frontend.
 - In development.